linode/docs/docs/guides/databases/elasticsearch/visualize-apache-web-server-logs-using-elastic-stack-on-debian-9/index.md

          sudo apt-get install elasticsearch

-2. Set the JVM heap size to approximately half of your server's available memory.
+2. Set the JVM heap size to approximately one-quarter of your server's available memory.
 For example, on a Linode instance with 2GB of memory, ensure that the `Xms` and `Xmx` values in the `/etc/elasticsearch/jvm.options` file are set to the following, and leave the other values in this file unchanged.
-The default `jvm.options` may already be set to these values.

     {{< file "/etc/elasticsearch/jvm.options" aconf >}}
--Xms1g
+-Xms512m
--Xmx1g
+-Xmx512m

 {{< /file >}}